 One the road portion back to the parking lot, there was a smoothie stand set up by the locals should you want a refresher for $4.

-- views: 3.5.
-For the views along, this would have been a 3 as the vistas are your typical Virginia views of farm land and small tree covered mountains.
-Additionally you have the typical green tunnels of trees and streams that make for a good hike in Virginia.
+- views: 3.
+The vistas for this hike are your typical Shenandoah views of farm land and small tree covered mountains.
+The latter half of the hike is composed of green tunnels of trees and streams typical of Virginia as well.
 The cool thing on this hike is both the added views the large boulders provide in contrasting the green mountains and the fun they provide in the mile long scramble.
-These reasons give this hike a half a point boost.
+The scramble itself isn’t just the same thing throughout, but varies as you go along to keep it engaging.
 This is one of the my favorite hikes in Virginia and I can see the reason for its popularity.

 - difficulty: 3.
 There is only one major uphill to get up onto the ridge on the Ridge Trail.
 However, the scrambling is a workout under the sun and will be way more difficult if it is raining.

 - technical: 2.
 The technicality would be the scrambling involved on this trail, and it’s not a small section either, around a mile from the start of the Ridge Trail to the summit of Old Rag.
 If you aren’t familiar scrambling take, do take your time.